rushimok73/AWS-SAA-C03-Notes/README.md

 Both types are encryption at rest.
 Data sent from a user to S3 is automatically encrypted in transit outside of these methods.

+Once you enable encryption, previous objects arent encrypted.
+You need to use the S3 Inventory feature to create a .csv file that lists the unencrypted objects.
+Run an S3 Batch Operations job that uses the copy command to encrypt those objects

 Client-Side encryption

 - Objects being encrypted by the client before they leave.